 The three most common viral forms are:

 The other forms of hepatitis – D, E, F and G – are very rare.

-Hepatitis A and B can be vaccinated against.
-There is no vaccine against hepatitis C.
+Vaccines can help protect you from hepatitis A and B. There is no vaccine against hepatitis C.

 What happens if you have hepatitis?